gitlabhq/gitlabhq/doc/user/group/index.md

 - You can only transfer the group to a group you manage.
 - You will need to update your local repositories to point to the new location.
 - If the parent group's visibility is lower than the group current visibility, visibility levels for subgroups and projects will be changed to match the new parent group's visibility.
+- Only explicit group membership is transferred, not the inherited membership.
+If this would leave the group without an owner, the transferring user is added as owner instead.

 ## Group settings